 One of the saddest examples of a strong-arm campaign to force a name change impacted a local business I frequent several times a week.
 Gold’s Gym in Myrtle Beach, at least under its old name, is no longer.
 After 37 years of association with the famous gym chain, our area location was left with little choice but to switch to a new name.
 More on the updated moniker in a minute, but first a quick explanation on what caused the switch…

 Of course I don’t know all the details, but it boiled down to this: Corporate wanted the Myrtle Beach Gold’s Gym to move to a new location to encourage growth.
-The gym has always been located on Jason Blvd., tucked off of the intersection of Mr. Joe White Avenue and U.S. 17.
+The gym has been located on Jason Blvd. since 1989, tucked off of the intersection of Mr. Joe White Avenue and U.S. 17.
 Perhaps a little hidden, the location never stopped locals and tourists alike from gravitating to the old building with brick on the walls outside and 1980s depictions of body builders on the walls inside.